nhsconnect/FHIR-CDS/pages/explore/api_encounter_report_encounter.md

 The Encounter resource uses the [CareConnect Encounter profile](https://nhsconnect.github.io/CareConnectAPI/api_workflow_encounter.html).

-Detailed implementation guidance for an `Encounter` resource in the context of a CDS Encounter Report is given below:
+Detailed implementation guidance for an `Encounter` resource in the context of a UEC Connect Encounter Report is given below:

 <table style="min-width:100%;width:100%">
 <tr>